 When contentious applications have been heard in the past, neighborhood groups have often organized and selected a spokesperson (and sometimes an attorney hired by the neighborhood group) to speak on behalf of numerous individual residents.
-The current rules for the Commission and Board do not address the length of time that a designated "spokesperson" for a large group of residents or members of the public has to speak.
-Their rules also do not set the amount of time that an applicant is allotted to state their case during public hearings.
+The current Commission Rules do not address the length of time that a designated spokesperson for a larger group of residents or members of the public has to speak.
+The Commission Rules also do not set the amount of time that an applicant is allotted to state their case during public hearings.
 In comparison, the Town Council Rules of Procedure allot fifteen minutes to an applicant at a public hearing, but also do not set time periods for a "spokesperson."